What is shift work sleep disorder (SWSD)?

 - Avoid frequently rotating shifts.
 It is more difficult to deal with rotating shifts than it is to work the same shift for a longer period of time.

-- Get enough sleep on your days off.
+- Get enough sleep on days off.
 Practice good sleep hygiene by planning and arranging a sleep schedule and by avoiding caffeine, alcohol, and nicotine.
 Do not start a night shift with sleep deprivation.

 - Plan a nap before or during the night shift.
 Naps can improve alertness in night shift workers.